seanpianka/tracing-layer-slack-discord/layers/discord/README.md

     let subscriber = Registry::default().with(discord_layer);
     tracing::subscriber::set_global_default(subscriber).unwrap();

+    // It must be explicitly started before any messages will be handled. background_worker.start().await;
     // Perform our application code that needs tracing and Discord messages. controller().await;
     // Waits for all Discord messages to be sent before exiting.